 For those coming from Belize, chances are you won’t be able to see the sunrise tour and won’t have to go through the hassle of buying the ticket a day in advance.
-And if you do get to do the sunrise, you should be with a tour that will give you information on how to purchase a sunrise ticket.
-Your ticket will be bought at the entrance of the park for 150Q for the day entrance.

 For those doing camping and sunrise, buy your ticket at the bank the day before for 250Q.
 Get to the entrance of the park, buy the camping ticket there for 50Q, and then once you are at the campground, you can rent out tents and hammocks for 75Q and 50Q, respectively.

-Food Inside Tikal National Park
+Restaurants Inside Tikal National Park

 There are a few restaurants located just outside the park entrance.
 There are three restaurants that are attached to the hotels.
 Those are the Jaguar Inn Restaurant, Restaurant Jungle Lodge Hotel, and the Tikal Inn Restaurant.
 I heard that the food is only average and they are overpriced so we opted out of those restaurants.